Kalinga (province): History

+American occupation

-Kalinga was taken from Cagayan and Isabela provinces and established by the Americans through Philippine Commission Act No. 1642 on May 9, 1907, as a sub-province of Lepanto-Bontoc.
+Kalinga was taken from Cagayan and Isabela provinces and established by the US Government through Philippine Commission Act No. 1642 on May 9, 1907, as a sub-province of Lepanto-Bontoc.

 Kalinga was later organized as one of the sub-provinces of Mountain Province, created by Act No. 1876.

 In the early years, the subprovince underwent series of territorial changes.
 Part of Kalinga was transferred to another sub-province Bontoc through Executive Order No. 53 in 1914.
 In the municipal district of Pinukpuk, barrios were moved to Balbalan in 1926; as well as parts of it to Conner in Apayao in 1927.

+Postwar era

+Kalinga became part of a province along with Apayao when the old Mountain Province was divided into four separate provinces through Republic Act No. 4695 in 1966.
+Tabuc (Tabuk) was designated as the capital of Kalinga.

+During the Marcos dictatorship

+The beginning months of the 1970s marked a period of turmoil and change in the Philippines, as well as in Kalinga-Apayao.
+During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of public works projects.
+This caused the Philippine economy took a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which in turn led to a period of economic difficulty and social unrest.